 Did you know that there are 17 essential skills for success in reading, writing, sports, and practically all of your daily life activities?

 Check out the list below to better understand how each visual skill is necessary for functional vision.
+Visual skills can be improved with a program of vision therapy.

 - Eye Movement Control is the ability to move both eyes together, to focus on an image, or path.
 Each eye has six muscles that work together to control eye movement and position.